convert a bicycle to an ‘e-bike’ or electric powered bike

 My decision was easy: I liked my Brompton folding bike.
 I would take it to far-off places and use it.
 I would often drive to a car park and ride it into Cambridge.
 If I converted it to an e-bike I could do that entire journey by bike.
 My decision was helped by the worth of this Brompton: a twenty year old bike is valuable when spare parts can still be bought

-If you don’t have a treasured bike, you’ll look for a ready-made electric powered bike wondering if, or assuming that it’s better made for the purpose.
-For example, some bicycle parts need extra strength, or the cables and battery may be better integrated or the electronics will better adapt to your effort, or there’s a GPS bike-finding security feature.
-You might think that you need special brakes, but I think no. You need brakes to suit your speed of travel.
-Whatever your speed the brakes need to be as good as any brakes need to be.
+If you don’t have a treasured bike, you can consider a ready-made electric powered bike and assume that it’s better made for the purpose.
+For example, some bicycle parts need extra strength, or the cables and battery may be better integrated or the electronics will better adapt to your effort, or there’s a bike-finder security feature.

-A dilemma arises between choosing an e-bike with lots of tidy but proprietary parts (that may be expensive or difficult to replace) or choosing a bike with parts that look a mess, like a Frankenbike, but are generic and cheap to replace.
+• A dilemma arises between choosing an e-bike with lots of tidy but proprietary parts (that may be expensive or difficult to replace) or choosing a bike with parts that look a mess, like a Frankenbike, but are generic and cheap to replace.

 what to consider before converting a bike